Course description

 a.
 Types of firewalls: packet filtering, stateful inspection, application layer

-c.
+b.
 Firewall deployment strategies and best practices

 f.
 Practical Exercises

-Week 5: Web Application Security
+Week 5: Web and Application Security

-Lesson 15: Introduction to Web Application Security
+Lesson 11: Web Application Security

 a.
 Web application architecture and components